gammapy/gammapy-meetings/dev-meetings/2026/2026-02-06/README.md

 A bit unclear when we will know if the project is accepted.
 Then the next process is for the interns to apply to specific projects.

-AS was contacted by an interested computer science student asking if there will be a
+AS was contacted by an interested computer science student asking if she can suggest a project that they will be able to apply with.

 ### Next user call
 Mathieu de Bony interested in giving a talk, AS will propose a date.
 Will be held in the morning.